 - Pictures of any products and packaging which carry your mark

 - The product categories in which Amazon should include your brand

 - The countries in which you manufacture and distribute your products

-Amazon will send a confirmation code to the person identified as the correspondent with the US Patent and Trademark Office.
-If an attorney is listed as the application’s correspondent, the attorney will forward you the code .to complete registration and begin enjoying all of the benefits that the Amazon Brand Registry brings.
+Amazon emails a confirmation code to the person identified as the correspondent with the US Patent and Trademark Office.
+If an attorney is listed as the application’s correspondent, the attorney will forward you the code to complete enrollment.

 How You Might Benefit From Amazon Brand Registry

 There are currently tens of thousands of brands in the Amazon Brand Registry, and the number rises every day.
 Those in the register report less infringement and unauthorized use, helping them to protect the brand that they work so hard to construct.
 There are also various tools which you can use to help Amazon stop the unauthorized use of your brand.